gristim/chasing-ghg/README.md

 https://github.com/gristim/chasing-ghg-polyphemus.
 Simply clone this repository into the server to use the scripts there.

+Edit: As of I have no clue when (or if its permanent), you can no longer connect to the outside internet from within the government compute servers.
+As a workaround, you can download or clone the repository, then manually upload it to the server.
+Note that drag and drop functionality works on an SSH instance of vscode.

 ### Overview

 Polyphemus is a complex atmospheric modelling software, written in FORTRAN and